kurtbrose/relativity/PROJECT_LOG.md

   * make it easier to predict what types come out
     * change .data to .m2ms on chain and graph
     * .chain() on graph
-* star / table data structure
-  * where chains are connected left-to-right, stars are connected left-to-left
-    * that is, a star is a list of m2ms where all keys are considered to come from the same domain and all values are considered to come from different domains
-  * stars are iterable: for key in (all-m2m-keys): yield [m2m.get(key)]
 * tests
   * start measuring coverage
   * tox